 CyberStrong’s automated crosswalking function empowers security professionals to conduct crosswalking projects in a one-to-one and one-to-many fashion in just a few seconds.
 Building on the ability to perform rapid gap analyses between any framework or standard, CyberStrong now includes Crosswalking Templates.

 With today’s evolving threat landscape giving rise to new technologies and regulations, a heavy burden has been placed upon risk professionals to speak the language of several standards and be able to report against each to various audiences.
-And whether a change in the framework is prompted by the installment of new leadership, the publication of a new standard, or simply the mindset that no one framework covers all gaps, achieving this goal can be a time-consuming and overwhelming undertaking, especially when dealing with frameworks that have hundreds or thousands of controls each comprised of their unique alphabet soup.
+Whether a change in the framework is prompted by the installment of new leadership, the publication of a new standard, or simply the mindset that no one framework covers all gaps, achieving this goal can be a time-consuming and overwhelming undertaking, especially when dealing with frameworks that have hundreds or thousands of controls each comprised of their unique alphabet soup.

 Crosswalking can be a handy tool to evaluate your organization’s risk exposure against many frameworks and industry standards.
 By establishing mappings between controls of different standards, CyberStrong’s patented NLP allows you to complete an assessment in your chosen framework and then translate the data (e.g., control scores, annotations, evidence links, control status, personnel assignments) into the language of another framework.